NicolBolas/Proposal-Ideas/Towards a Fix For LWG 2089.md

 v.emplace_back(1, 4, "a string");
 ````

-Over half of the text in the injection version is dedicated to extraneous text.
+Over half of the text in the injection version is dedicated to extraneous noise.
 If you have a `vector<T>`, then you know what type is going to be created.
 Yet the lambda must repeat the typename, either in the return expression or as the lambda's return type.
 The lambda prefix and so forth only adds to the verbosity.

-Even in the ideal case of expression lambdas (a feature we don't have yet, mind you), this is the best we could do:
+Even in the ideal case of expression lambdas ([a feature we don't have yet](http://wg21.link/P0573), mind you), this is the best we could do:

 ````
 v.inject_back([] => Aggregate{1, 4, "a string"});